Looking for Expert-Level VA Claim Help?📱Call Us Now! 737-295-2226

 Eligibility for special restorative training must be determined by a counseling psychologist, who, after consulting with the Vocational Rehabilitation Panel, may prescribe special restorative training purposes courses such as:

-• Courses provided at facilities which are adapted or modified to meet special needs of disabled students.
+- Courses provided at facilities that are adapted or modified to meet the special needs of disabled students.

 #6.
 What is VA Special Vocational Training?